Go to Dictionary

 Footnotes, using the Insert Footnote facility in Microsoft WORD, should be used to acknowledge the sources of information/quotations in your work, and should appear at the foot of the page on which material is cited.
 Different types of material should be cited in the following manner:

-Aberystwyth, National Library of Wales, Calvinistic Methodist Archive, Howel Harris’ Diary, no. 24.
+Aberystwyth, National Library of Wales, Calvinistic Methodist Archive, Howel Harris’s Diary, no. 24.

 Dallas, Texas, Southern Methodist University, Bridwell Library, Charles Wesley Family Materials: Mart Freeman Shepherd to Sarah Wesley, 14 December 1797.